top of page

 IMMUNITY ACT

-The COVID-19 pandemic continues to reveal tremendous gaps in Massachusetts' public health infrastructure, many of which predated this crisis.
-The Community Immunity Act is a comprehensive legislative solution to achieving localized herd immunity statewide against deadly yet preventable diseases and reducing vaccine hesitancy in Massachusetts.
-This bill achieves this mission through standardizing immunizations policy in our Commonwealth's educational institutions; facilitating robust data collection to assess gaps in statewide vaccine delivery; and supporting local interventions in communities lacking herd immunity against deadly yet preventable disease.
+The COVID-19 pandemic shone a spotlight on the significant, persistent holes in Massachusetts' public health infrastructure.
+The Community Immunity Act is a comprehensive legislative solution designed to strengthen our infectious disease prevention efforts and support vaccine access and acceptance.
+The bill achieves this mission by facilitating robust data collection to assess gaps in statewide vaccine delivery, standardizing immunization exemption protocols for our schools and other youth programs, and supporting local interventions in communities lacking herd immunity against dangerous (and even deadly) yet preventable diseases.

 MA problem